 If you are charged with a misdemeanor offense under this statute, your gun rights will remain intact.
 However, if you are charged with a felony and convicted, your gun rights will be stripped away.

-Protect your gun rights by building the optimal defense with our Los Angeles carrying a loaded firearm in public defense lawyers.
+Protect your gun rights by building the optimal defense with our Los Angeles weapons charges lawyers.

 What Defenses Can I Use Against a Loaded Firearm Charge in Los Angeles?